gsoft-inc/wl-squide/docs/guides/migrate-from-a-monolith.md

 ---
-order: 170
+order: 720
-label: Migrating from a monolith
+label: Migrate from a monolith
 ---

-# Migrating from a monolithic application
+# Migrate from a monolithic application

 Transforming an existing [monolithic application](https://en.wikipedia.org/wiki/Monolithic_application) into a distributed architecture is often more challenging than building a new federated application from scratch.